 |💰 Best budget hotel:||Rila Hotel Sofia|

-📌14 Best Areas to stay in Sofia
+The Best areas to stay in Sofia for tourists are:

-Sofia City Center (also known as Centrum) is an area that is full of historical landmarks, beautiful buildings, cafes, and shops.
+Centrum is full of historical landmarks, beautiful buildings, cafes, and shops.
 The city center is home to famous tourist attractions such as the National Palace of Culture, the National Theater, the Russian Monument Square, Eagle Bridge, many museums, and churches within the narrow streets.

 Sofia City Center also has well-connected public transport, great nightlife, shopping with many shops, cafés, restaurants, and bars.
 It’s is the best area to stay in Sofia for first-time tourists.

 Don’t miss taking a walk on the “Yellow Pavers”, St. Alexander Nevsky Cathedral, and the beautiful Royal Palace in the heart of the city center.

 An interesting fact is that Serdica Metro Station is among the ruins of the ancient Roman city of Serdica and is just below the seat of the government.
 You can also take a day trip to Rila Monastery and Boyana Church from Sofia’s central train station.

 Most of the hotels in the center are luxurious and are part of world brands.
 But there is also a middle-class nice hotel suitable on budget.
 If you are a shopping maniac, then must visit Vitoshka Street, where you will find many boutiques and shops.

 The center of Sofia offers a wide range of restaurants for every taste.
 The nightlife is in full swing and you can find clubs for almost any style of music.

 Stay in Sofia City Center if you are looking for a communicative and social place; you would like to be close to places for fun and relaxation; you want to see many historical landmarks; you’re looking for the best areas to stay in Sofia for a foodie; you’re traveling on a budget, backpackers.